The Magic of Normal- Book Review

 Kristin’s performing career

-Kristin has and still does perform on the stage, movies, and television, and records albums.
+Kristin has and still does perform on the stage, in movies, and television, and record albums.
 She won a Tony award as Sally Brown in “You’re a Good Man, Charlie Brown.”

 an evening gown on display next to a photo of Kristen Chenoweth